Ogden River Scenic Byway

 Typical view along the Ogden River Scenic Drive east of Huntsville

-Beyond Huntsville the route follows the South Fork of the Ogden River for a few miles, then heads up and over the hill to descend in the canyon of Sheep Creek.
-Along the way you'll pass the access roads to Wolf Mountain, Snowbasin and Powder Mountain ski resorts and Causey Reservoir.
+Beyond Huntsville the route follows the South Fork of the Ogden River for a few miles, then heads up and over the hill to descend in Sheep Creek Canyon.
+Along the way you'll pass the access roads to Wolf Mountain, Snowbasin and Powder Mountain ski resorts, and Causey Reservoir.
 Most of the Ogden River Scenic Drive traverses remote and very scenic areas in the Wasatch Mountains.